MrAlexEsisteGia/YtDesktop/README.md

 ```
 Users:
 ```
-Go to releases and download the .zip for your platform
+Go to releases and download "YtDesktop-win32-x64.zip"
 Unzip it, and open "YtDesktop.exe"
 ```
 Linux: